Let’s begin with a pop quiz today!

 Should you give up on your dream customers who are hanging out on Linkedin?

-All the while, making sure your LinkedIn account doesn’t get into trouble.
+All the while, make sure your LinkedIn account doesn’t get into trouble.

 Sounds cool?
 Thought so 😉